tootal/blog/test.md

 graph.
 The success of{% cite DBS18 %} in using parallelization for clique counting suggests combining their ideas with our pivoting techniques.
 We may be able to come up with an efficient parallel building of the SCT that is much faster than our current implementation.
-Indeed, the results on the {\tt com-lj} graph suggest that even PIVOTER has its limits for real data.
+Indeed, the results on the *com-lj* graph suggest that even PIVOTER has its limits for real data.

-An orthogonal approach would be to exploit the sampling techniques in the Tur\'{a}n-Shadow algorithm{% cite JS17 %}.
+An orthogonal approach would be to exploit the sampling techniques in the Tur&aacute;n-Shadow algorithm{% cite JS17 %}.
 For many subgraph counting problems, randomization has been the key to truly practical algorithms.
 We believe that PIVOTER could be made faster with these ideas.